A thrill and a delight to have you with us, Rush Limboy at the EIB Network.

 Doesn't matter.

-That isn't that isn't gonna change.
+That isn't going to change.

 Yes, I am.

-Oh, you are, okay.
+Oh, you are?

-And I'm black too.
+And I'm black, too.

 Well, do you hate the Republicans?